 The PCEP team accepted a re-baselined schedule from Stadler for the completion of the EMU order.
 Stadler's re-baselined schedule was converted into P6 format and has been incorporated into the IPS.
-The JPB is currently forecasting the delivery of the 14th trainset in March 2024 and commencement of the Revenue Service with its new EMUs in September 2024.
+The JPB is currently forecasting the delivery of the 14th trainset on March 22, 2024, and commencement of the Revenue Service with its new EMUs in September 2024.
+The PCEP schedule team has scheduled a meeting with Stadler to discuss the time required to ready each trainset for revenue service so that a more accurate projection can be developed.